Boomerang Workers and How to Calculate The Cost of Employee Turnover

 Once an employee has left, efforts should be made to keep in touch with them through social media platforms like LinkedIn and Facebook.

 Currently, it is estimated that people will change jobs 7 times during their career.
 With that in mind, it is critical to consider the prospect of having each employee in a company leave at some point.
 The cost of hiring new employees can be staggering.
-The benefits of re-hiring old employees should then become quite clear.
+The benefits of re-hiring boomerang workers should then become quite clear.

 How Talivest can help you build an engaged workplace

 Talivest is an online platform that helps global companies tap into rich networks of their past and future talent.
-We help organisations understand why employees are leaving, stay connected with them and help re-hire high performing alumni as boomerangs.
-This results in reduced recruitment costs, boosted productivity, improved brand culture and a rich talent pool for referrals and boomerangs.
+We help organisations understand why employees are leaving, stay connected with them and help re-hire high performing alumni as boomerang workers.
+This results in reduced recruitment costs, boosted productivity, improved brand culture and a rich talent pool.